 What events in your own life would help you to be even happier than you are now?

-As modern human beings, we routinely make predictions about how happy future events will make us – a new car, a million dollars, a face lift.
+As modern humans, we routinely make predictions about how happy future events will make us – a new car, a million dollars, a facelift.

-We make guesses about how events and possessions might increase our long-term feelings of satisfaction and inner-peace.
+We guess how events and possessions might increase our long-term feelings of satisfaction and inner peace.

-Writer Elizabeth Kolbert explains that there are a whole range of activities that people tend to think will make them happy – such as getting a raise, moving to Hawaii, having children – that, in fact, do not.
+Writer Elizabeth Kolbert explains that a whole range of activities that people tend to think will make them happy – such as getting a raise, moving to Hawaii, and having children – do not.

 The Paradox of Contentment

-On one hand, it seems good to have goals – goals give life texture and provide us with direction.
+On one hand, it seems good to have goals – goals give life texture and provide direction.

-On the other hand, this moment – this simple little moment – is, oddly, all we know we have and biggest opportunity lies within it.
+On the other hand, this moment – this simple little moment – is, oddly, all we know we have, and the biggest opportunity lies within it.

-When you really think about it, the whole idea of postponing opportunity because you expect to be alive ten minutes from now and will have more energy and where-with-all then, than you do now – well, it’s kind of comical in a way.
-What I’m saying might sound woo-woo to you – I realize that – but isn’t that what research, such as the research cited by Kolbert, really tells us?
+When you think about it, the whole idea of postponing opportunity because you expect to be alive ten minutes from now and will have more energy and where-with-all then than you do now – well, it’s kind of comical in a way.

-The paradox of contentment is that creating a happy lifestyle sometime means being able to plan ahead while also being in the moment.
+The paradox of contentment is that creating a happy lifestyle sometimes means being able to plan ahead while also being in the moment.

 The Happiness Inventory

-A happiness inventory can show you how happy you really are.
+A happiness inventory can show you how happy you are.

-Sometimes we answer questions such as this, with how we think we should answer… yes, the truth often alludes even ourselves.
+Sometimes we answer questions like this with how we think we should answer… yes, the truth often alludes.

 Give yourself a few moments alone to sit, close your eyes… and gradually calm yourself, looking inward: